 Tomatoes contain various types of carotenoids and are particularly high in lycopene and β-carotene.
 According to our results, the levels of lycopene and β-carotene increase significantly from the green stage to the red stage during ripening.
 This observation has also been made by Ramesh et al. (2017) and Cruz-Chamorro et al. (2024).
 This could be explained by the fact that, during ripening, carotenoid biosynthesis is strongly activated while chlorophyll degrades under the influence of ethylene.
 Carotenoid biosynthesis in tomatoes is indeed a biochemical pathway that enables the transition of chloroplasts into chromoplasts, resulting in the characteristic red and orange hues of ripe fruit (Llorente et al., 2016; ElShamey et al., 2025).
 This process is governed by a precise genetic and enzymatic system resulting in the formation of the red pigment lycopene (Zhou et al., 2022; Vardanian et al., 2025).
 The main characteristic of ripe tomatoes is their accumulation of lycopene, which can be converted into β-carotene (Heymann et al., 2015).
 Lycopene has powerful antioxidant properties, neutralising free radicals and reducing oxidative stress, which is associated with chronic diseases.
 It plays a role in protecting the cardiovascular system and reducing the risk of prostate, breast, lung and stomach cancers (Imran et al., 2020). β-Carotene, a precursor of vitamin A, is essential for vision, the immune system and skin health (Tufail et al., 2024).

 The content of vitamin A increases significantly during ripening.
 Consuming tomatoes rich in carotenoids has been shown to protect against disorders related to vitamin A deficiency and other chronic diseases, including eye damage, cataract development and age-related macular degeneration (Imran et al., 2020).
 Similarly, vitamin C content increases during the ripening of local cherry tomatoes.
 This trend was also observed in the studies of Fenech et al. (2019) and Mellidou and Kanellis (2023).
 Indeed, vitamin C accumulates gradually during tomato ripening (Fenech et al., 2019).
 The biosynthesis of vitamin C in tomatoes is a complex and finely regulated process, primarily occurring via the L-galactose pathway (Castro et al., 2023).
 Tomatoes are a significant source of vitamin C, which is an essential, water-soluble antioxidant (Muzolf-Panek et al., 2017).
 It boosts immunity and stimulates white blood cell production.
-It also improves iron absorption and reduces the risk of anaemia by optimising the absorption of non-haem iron.
+It also improves iron absorption and reduces the risk of anemia by optimizing the absorption of non-haem iron.

 Finally, a principal component analysis of the phytochemical compounds found in locally grown cherry tomatoes shows that most of these compounds are most abundant at the red ripening stage.